peterszerzo/scaling-tricks-for-geo/README.md

 # On Scalable Interactive Mapping: Recent Favorites Tricks

 I spent some time thinking up some strategies that made my recent interactive mapping code more versatile, modular, dry and, best of all, fun to write and maintain.
-Enough, in fact, that I decided to share them in this blog post.
-For readers eager to jump right to live, working code, this [test project](https://github.com/pickled-plugins/scaling-tricks-for-geo) uses most of the tricks I talk about, touching on the following topics:
+Eventually, they found their way to this blog post.
+For those of you eager to jump right to live, working code, this [test project](https://github.com/pickled-plugins/scaling-tricks-for-geo) uses most of the tricks I talk about, touching on the following topics:
 * a look at interactive data visualizations inside conventional MV* architectures.
 * a smarter flavor of geodata that reintroduces featureful data models inside interactive map views.
-* a versatile rendering workflow that works the same for map pins, counties, states and countries alike, whether they need additional shape files fetched or not.
+* a versatile rendering workflow that aims to work the same way for rendering lat-long pins, counties, states and countries alike, whether they need additional shape files fetched or not.

 The technology stack: [d3.js](http://d3js.org/) and [Leaflet.js](http://leafletjs.com/) (Leaflet coming soon) render data in [GeoJSON](http://geojson.org/) format, all within [Backbone.js](http://backbonejs.org/) and [Marionette.js](http://marionettejs.com/) apps.
-I also have a feeling that the ideas and code samples I talk about may work well with other frameworks such as [Angular](https://angularjs.org/) or [Ember](http://emberjs.com/), and especially as lightweight helpers if you don't use a framework at all.
+I also have a feeling that the ideas and code samples I talk about will work well with other frameworks such as [Angular](https://angularjs.org/), [Ember](http://emberjs.com/) or [React](http://facebook.github.io/react/), and especially as lightweight helpers if you don't use a framework at all.
+In a later post, I may touch on the implementation details that would make all this code framework-agnostic - after all, the mapping projects I am currently building are moving away from Backbone Views for React, and who knows what else in a month or two.

 To run the test project, navigate to the root of the project folder in the command line and run a simple Python server such as ``python -m SimpleHTTPServer 1848``.
 Then, in the browser, navigate to ``localhost:1848``.
 The main rendering code is in ``src/simple.js``, important bits and pieces in the other files.